CylonicRaider/heim/doc/api.md

 ### Snowflake

 A snowflake is a 13-character string, usually used as a unique identifier for some type of object.
-It is the base-36 encoding of an unsigned, 64-bit integer.
+It is the base-36 encoding of an unsigned 64-bit integer.

 ### Time